3D printing – Additive manufacturing in Berlin

 IAM Hub Berlin

 The establishment of a hub for additive manufacturing methods in Marienpark has been an important milestone.
-The Industrial Additive Manufacturing Hub Berlin (IAM Hub) will not only house innovative 3-D printing companies and research institutions, but will also serve as a test and experimentation site for new 3-D printing technologies.
+In addition to co-working spaces for innovative 3D printing companies and scientific institutes, the Industrial Additive Manufacturing Hub Berlin (IAM Hub) offers a Demo Center as a testing and experimentation ground for novel 3D printing technologies.

 Additive Manufacturing Forum